CephalofairGames/merc-packs-faq/index.md

 **Enfeebling Hex (4, top) – How long does the -1 stay in the monster deck?** Until the end of the scenario.

 **Tear Reality (7, top) – What does ‘as if you occupied’ mean?** See General Rules, above.

+**Ancestry Note** - Cassandra is an Aesther for any situations that check Ancestry (such as some event cards).

 ![divider](/assets/images/divider2.png)